private-octopus/c4/doc/c4-design.md

 ## Variable Pushing Rate {#variable-pushing}

-C4 tests for available bandwidth at regular pushing intervals (see {{fairness}}), during which the CWND is set at 25% more than the nominal CWND.
+C4 tests for available bandwidth at regular pushing intervals (see {{fairness}}), during which the rate and CWND is set at 25% more than the nominal values.
 This mimics what BBR is doing, but may be less than ideal for real time applications.
 When in pushing state, the application is allowed to send more data than the nominal CWND, which causes temporary queues